Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 Truth #6: It’s really about the camaraderie and fun

-NaNoWriMo is a great teacher of discipline, and winning can be a great accomplishment.
+NaNoWriMo can be an effective way to build writing discipline, and winning is an awesome accomplishment.
 Several bestselling books began as NaNo projects.
 There is a lot of good that can come from it.

 But for me, what I would miss most about not participating in NaNo is the community.